 The Company was formed in 1999 to develop products for use in the powerline communications (PLC) industry.
 PLC products use existing electrical wiring in commercial buildings and residences to carry high speed data communications signals, including the Internet.
 Since the Company's formation, it has focused on development and marketing of its PLC technology.
-With the acquisition of Microwave Satellite Technologies ("MST") in January 2006, the Company additionally offers complete sales, installation, and service of VSAT and business television networks, and is a full-service national Internet Service Provider (ISP).
-The MST solution offers a complete "triple-play" solution to subscribers of HDTV, VoIP telephony and NuVision Broadband Internet access, to commercial multi-dwelling units and hotels.
+Following the acquisition of Microwave Satellite Technologies ("MST") in January 2006, the Company began offering complete sales, installation, and service of VSAT and business television networks, and became a full-service national Internet Service Provider (ISP).
+The acquisition of the MST business enabled the Company to begin offering a complete "triple-play" solution to subscribers of HDTV, VoIP telephony and NuVision Broadband Internet access, in commercial multi-dwelling units and hotels.